 An ASTOUNDING 40-line sennit in nylon line that is just spectacular.
 While it

-seems like a plain weave, you may believe me when I say that it's regularity
+seems like a plain weave, you may believe me when I say that it's regularity and

-as evenly woven as anything I have ever seen and would make any knottyer
+evenly woven as anything I have ever seen and would make any knottyer

 genuflect in awe.
 An absolute masterpiece.
 Editor.

-"I had tied a 40 strand wrought mat sennit over a period of about a month and
+"I had tied a 40 strand wrought mat sennit over a period of about a month and a

 "Now I guess you would like to know why I didn't use it when I tied it?
 Welllllll,